 It’s actually best to attempt complex grammatical structures and make a few mistakes, rather than to just use very simple sentences.

 For example, a candidate who just uses short and simple sentences will get a lower score than a candidate who is trying to use a conditional clause, even if they make some mistakes.
-Of course you should only use complex grammatical structures that accurately reflect what you want to say.

 Here are some examples of complex grammatical structures: